 A Roman Catholic Parish

-The Personal Ordinariate of the Chair of S. Peter
+The Personal Ordinariate of S. Peter

-Eutaw St. and Madison Ave.
+Eutaw Street and Madison Avenue

 Rev. Albert Scharbach, Pastor

 8:00 A.M.
 Said Mass

 God be in my head, Henry Walford Davies (1869-1941)

 God be in my head, and in my understanding; God be in mine eyes, and in my looking; God be in my mouth, and in my speaking; God be in my heart, and in my thinking; God be at mine end, and at my departing.